-How much of a threat does Russia pose, and to whom? - BBC News
+Russia's new military - should Nato worry?

 Nato defence ministers are reviewing progress in what's known as the alliance's "enhanced forward presence" - its deployment of troops eastwards to reassure worried allies, and deter any Russian move west.

-Nato has dispatched four battalion-sized battle groups, one deployed in Poland and one in each of the three Baltic Republics.
+Nato has dispatched four battalion-sized battle groups, one deployed in Poland and one in each of the three Baltic republics: Latvia, Lithuania and Estonia.

 The US has also begun to bring back heavy armoured units to western Europe.